kubescape/kubescape/core/pkg/opaprocessor/testdata/regocelparity/README.md

 ## What is changed, and why

-Two mechanical edits to the fixtures.
-Both are worth raising in regolibrary so a later refresh does not undo them.
+Three mechanical edits to the fixtures.
+All are worth raising in regolibrary so a later refresh does not undo them.

 - **Removed API versions bumped to the served one.** Seven CronJob fixtures were